openmobilityfoundation/mobility-data-specification/modes/delivery.md

 ### Trip Type

 The `trip_type` field is used to describe the trip itself.
-It can be 'delivery' or 'roaming' or 'return' or 'advertising'
+It can be 'delivery', 'roaming', 'return' or 'advertising'

 ### Trip Attributes